NBA League Pass Rankings: Lottery Edition

 - The Thunder are cable’s biggest free-fallers, from 36 to 12.

-- Trae Young’s Hawks went from six to nine TV appearances, but ESPN/ABC isn’t airing any of their games.
+- Trae Young’s Hawks went from six to nine TV appearances, but ESPN/ABC isn’t airing a single one of their games.

 - Thankfully, the Knicks saw their total cut in half, from 12 to six.